Breaking your mortgage contract

 Cost to break your mortgage contract

-The cost to break your mortgage contract depends on whether your mortgage is open or closed.
+The cost to break your mortgage contract depends on whether you have an open or closed mortgage.
 An open mortgage allows you to break the contract without paying a prepayment penalty.

-If you break your closed mortgage contract, you normally have to pay a prepayment penalty.
-This can cost thousands of dollars.
+If you break your closed mortgage contract, you normally pay a prepayment penalty.
+This fee can cost thousands of dollars.

-Before breaking your mortgage contract, find out if you must pay:
+Before breaking your mortgage contract, find out if you’ll have to pay:

 - a prepayment penalty and, if so, how much it will cost